Becoming You With Julie

 Instructions

-• Place ½ cup raw cashews in a bowl and cover with hot water.
-Set aside to soak while you prep the sauce.
+• Soak the cashews: Place cashews in a bowl and cover with hot water.
+Set aside to soak while you begin the sauce.

-• Stir in the tomatoes, bay leaves, red pepper flakes, basil, oregano, maple syrup, and a few generous pinches of salt.
-Stir well.
-Bring to a low rolling simmer, cover partially, and let it simmer gently for 30–45 minutes, stirring occasionally.
-Meanwhile, move on to the next steps.
+• Add tomatoes and seasonings: Stir in the tomatoes, bay leaves, red pepper flakes, basil, oregano, maple syrup, and a few more pinches of salt.

-• Drain and rinse the soaked cashews.
-Add to a high-speed blender with ½ cup of water.
-Blend until completely smooth and creamy.
-Set aside.
+• Meanwhile, blend the cashew cream: Drain and rinse the soaked cashews and blend them with the ½ cup water until completely smooth and creamy.

-• Stir in the cashew cream, then add the remaining measured salt.
+• Finish the sauce: Stir in the cashew cream, then add the remaining measured salt.
 Give it a final taste and adjust if needed.

-• Add the drained, cooked pasta and reserved pasta water.
+• Add pasta: Add the drained, cooked pasta and reserved pasta water.
 Stir gently until everything is coated and creamy.

 Notes

-1. If using whole tomatoes, break them down in the pan with a wooden spoon as they cook until your desired consistency is reached.
+• If using whole tomatoes: Break them down in the pot with a wooden spoon as they cook until they reach your preferred consistency.

 Nutrition